CodisLabs/codis/extern/jodis/README.md

     String value = jedis.get("foo");
 }
 ```
-Note: JDK7 is required to build jodis.
-I think JDK6 is enough to run jodis but I haven't tested it.
-So I recommend to use jodis with JDK7.
+Note: JDK7 is required to build and use jodis.
+If you want to use jodis with JDK6, you can copy the source files to your project, replace ThreadLocalRandom in BoundedExponentialBackoffRetryUntilElapsed and JDK7 specified grammar(maybe, not sure) , and then compile with JDK6.